kimikato/pomo-i18n/README.md

 **English** | [日本語](README.ja.md)

-A minimal, strict-typed internationalization library for Python supporting `.po` parsing, gettext-compatible APIs, and plural-form evaluation.
+A minimal, strict-typed internationalization library for Python supporting `.po` parsing, gettext-compatible APIs, and a safe, restricted plural-form evaluation.

 `py-pomo` is designed to be lightweight, dependency-free, and suitable for embedding into applications such as CLI tools, FastAPI backends, or local utilities.